uzairansari11/GadgetGalaxy/README.md

 # GadgetGalaxy.com

-GadgetGalaxy is known for its trendy and affordable Electric, with a focus on casual thing such as headphone, hoodies, and jeans.
-The brand also offers a range of accessories such as bags.
+GadgetGalaxy is a clone of an Indian online store that specializes in selling a wide range of designer mobile phone cases, laptop sleeves, and other tech accessories

 ## API Reference